 In order to fully realize and appreciate the benefits of AI-aided software development, organizations should focus on a holistic view of AI's impact on productivity and their bottom line across the software development lifecycle (SDLC).
 The optimal approach combines quantitative data from the entire SDLC with qualitative insights from developers about AI's real impact on their daily work and its influence on long-term development strategies.

 Furthermore, teams should utilize value stream analytics to examine the complete workflow from concept to production.
 Value stream analytics continuously monitors metrics such as lead time, cycle time, deployment frequency, and production defects, focusing on business results rather than individual developer actions.
-This comprehensive approach ensures a more productive and efficient development process.
+This comprehensive approach surfaces data-driven insights to ensure a more productive and efficient development process.

 3. Prepare for growing pains